neo4j/graph-data-science-client/README.md

 ### Machine learning models

 In GDS, you can train machine learning models.
-When doing this using the `gdsclient`, you can get a model object returned directly in the client.
+When doing this using the `graphdatascience`, you can get a model object returned directly in the client.
 The model object allows for convenient access to details about the model via Python methods.
 It also offers the ability to directly compute predictions using the appropriate GDS procedure for that model.
 This includes support for models trained using pipelines (for Link Prediction and Node Classification) as well as GraphSAGE models.